jasonyisong/Post-up-Map-Data-and-Image-to-Oracle-Cloud-via-APEX-REST/README.md

    )  DEFAULT COLLATION "USING_NLS_COMP"
 /
 ```
+Notes: This data structure is for demonstration purposes only.
+If used as a production system, it is best to create a foreign key in the MAP_DATA table to associate with the ID of the VENUE table.

 ## 2. Create Module / Resource / Handler by using APEX RESTful Data Services in Oracle Cloud